-An innovative system for generating random numbers to protect data on low-power devices has been presented at the St. Petersburg State Electrotechnical University "LETI".
-This was announced by the project manager, senior researcher at the Youth Research Institute of LETI, Ekaterina Kopets.
+An innovative random number generation system for protecting data on low-power devices has been presented at the St. Petersburg Electrotechnical University "LETI".
+This was announced by the project manager, Senior Researcher at the Youth Research Institute of LETI, Ekaterina Kopets.

-The development is based on the theory of chaos and the concept of "mathematical matryoshkas".
+The development is based on chaos theory and the concept of "mathematical matryoshkas."

 Although modern computers can perform complex algorithms for generating pseudo-random sequences for encryption without any particular problems, it was necessary to find a simpler algorithm for low-power embedded systems.